davnotdev/davnotdev.github.io/src/pages/blog/coolprojects/mewo_explained_0.md

 You're 16, why waste your life away building a game engine?
 Go build a website or a game or whatever kids build nowadays.

-Well, originally, I started building game engines because I thought that I could do better.
-My laptop was simply to slow to run Unity.
-Of course, I've learned over the years that I definitely can't do better than Unity especially at a macro level, but then again, is that really the point?
+Why do I enjoy this?
+Well, it's just a lot of fun!
+Although I do feel sometimes that I'm wasting my time, I do find that the skills I've obtained with these type of projects do translate to actual programming and problem solving skills.
-Building Mewo and my other failure game engine projects has helped me gain an appreciation for the existing game making tools out there that we all take for granted.
+Also, building Mewo and my other failure game engine projects has helped me gain an appreciation for the existing game making tools out there that we all take for granted.
 Everyone likes to roast engines like Roblox or whatever engine was used for Fallout 76, but you have to admire the engineering horsepower and the hours people have put in to create them.
-Oh, almost forgot.
-It's just a lot of fun!

 Anyway, I should probably elaborate some more on what I'll be talking about here.
 The article this is called "Mewo Explained [0]" because Mewo is designed to be modular.
-Rather than being one big blob, Mewo is composed of it's core ECS called `mewo_galaxy` and supported by other `std` crates.
+Rather than being one big blob, Mewo is composed of it's core ECS called `mewo_galaxy` and supported by other `mewo_std` crates.
 `mewo_galaxy` is almost entirely dependency free, but by itself, it cannot do physics, rendering, or anything else we expect from game engines.